History of Antarctica: Early British expeditions

 The Southern Cross Expedition began in 1898 and lasted for two years.
+SS Southern Cross was used during the expedition.
 This was the first expedition to overwinter on the Antarctic mainland (Cape Adare) and was the first to make use of dogs and sledges.
 It made the first ascent of The Great Ice Barrier, (The Great Ice Barrier later became formally known as the Ross Ice Shelf).
 The expedition set a Farthest South record at 78°30'S. It also calculated the location of the South Magnetic Pole.

 The Discovery Expedition was then launched, from 1901 to 1904 and was led by Robert Falcon Scott.
 It made the first ascent of the Western Mountains in Victoria Land, and discovered the polar plateau.
 Its southern journey set a new Farthest South record, 82°17'S. Many other geographical features were discovered, mapped and named.
 This was the first of several expeditions based in McMurdo Sound.

 A year later, the Scottish National Antarctic Expedition was launched, headed by William Speirs Bruce.
 'Ormond House' was established as a meteorological observatory on Laurie Island in the South Orkneys and was the first permanent base in Antarctica.
 The Weddell Sea was penetrated to 74°01'S, and the coastline of Coats Land was discovered, defining the sea's eastern limits.

 Ernest Shackleton, who had been a member of Scott's expedition, organized and led the Nimrod Expedition from 1907 to 1909.
 The expedition's primary objective was of reaching the South Pole.
 Based in McMurdo Sound, the expedition pioneered the Beardmore Glacier route to the South Pole, and the (limited) use of motorised transport.
 Its southern march reached 88°23'S, a new Farthest South record 97 geographical miles from the Pole before having to turn back.
 During the expedition, Shackleton was the first to reach the polar plateau.
 Parties led by T. W. Edgeworth David also became the first to climb Mount Erebus and to reach the South Magnetic Pole.